 But when a company makes process efficiency the king, it can quickly lose sight of what really matters.

 Consider that the biggest business outcome improvements often occur completely independent of processes.
 A big channel partnership deal started with an inspired conversation at a cocktail party.
 A new product breakthrough started with a sudden flash of insight after three weeks living inside the customer’s work environment.
-The breakthrough doesn’t emerge from a rational process: rather, it happens when highly talented people creatively engage an important problem with deep caring.
+The breakthrough happened when a highly talented person creatively engaged an important problem with deep caring.
 You can’t force that into a process.
 It’s anti-process.

 In The Loop leaders work fiercely to protect these breakthroughs, and the people that generate them.
 It is far too easy for process to kill the goose that lays golden eggs.
 In the fit systems enterprise, it’s the job of leaders to make sure that doesn’t happen.